No red dye in this Red velvet cake? You bet. Beets act as natural food colouring giving it a very deep red colouring.

 - Transfer to a Cake Serving Platter.

-- Finish it with the this Chocolate icing Fast2eat Recipe and garnish as desired.
+- Finish it with this chocolate icing and garnish as desired.

 Hungry for more?
 A new post and/or recipe every Friday!

 Once you make my recipes, I would love to see your creations, so please let me know!
 Leave a comment below, take a photo and tag it on your preferred Social Media with hashtag #Fast2eat.

 All text and photographs on Fast2eat are copyright protected.
 You are welcome to share my recipes and photos through social media as long as you prominently link back to the original post.
 You do not need to ask my permission to link to content published here but you DO need my permission to publish my recipes and photos.
 Please do not use any material from this site without obtaining prior permission.
 If you’d like to post this recipe on your site, please link back to this post.
 And remember, when you adapt my recipe please acknowledge the source with “adapted from…” designating the source with the link of my recipe.